 Survey method analysis of the simulated 2-level datasets we used to illustrate the other approaches to dealing with clustered data, gives the same results as robust variance estimation (Examples 20.4 and 20.5).
-We illustrate in Example 20.6 the effects of features specific to survey design (sampling weights, stratification, and finite population corrections, see Chapter 2) on the results of a logistic regression analysis to evaluate the effect of 2 predictors (individual age and presence of a cistern for a household or family) on the risk of individuals (in Brazil) experiencing diarrhea.
+We illustrate in Example 20.6 the effects of features specific to survey design (sampling weights, stratification and finite population corrections, see Chapter 2) on the results of a logistic regression to evaluate the effect of two predictors (lactation number and herd-prevalence of leukosis) on the risk of a cow testing positive for Neospora caninum.
 It is intuitively obvious that incorporation of sampling weights will change both estimates and standard errors whenever observations represent different numbers of sampling units in the population.
 Ignoring sampling weights yields estimates for the study sample instead of the source population.
 Some (non-survey) statistical software will allow for weights in the estimation procedure, but one needs to be careful that these weights have the same meaning (effect) as the sampling weights.
 Stratification is essentially another weighting scheme whereby strata are given weights relative to their proportion of the total population.
 This will generally not give the same results as including the strata as fixed effects.
 Stratification is exclusive to survey analysis, as is finite population corrections, which will only affect the standard errors.